All donations to the Children’s Education Fund will be MATCHED this Holiday Season! Donate Today

 Every day, 1.3 million people in India are forced to clean human excrement with their bare hands in a practice known as manual scavenging.

-On June 17, 2011, Prime Minister Manmohan Singh of India, in a moment of historical precedent, called manual scavenging “one of the darkest blots on [India’s] development process” and asked all State Ministers in the country to pledge to eliminate this “abominable practice” from every corner of India.
+On June 17, 2011, Prime Minister Manmohan Singh of India, in a moment of historical precedent, called manual scavenging “one of the darkest blots on [India’s] development process.”
+On September 3, 2012 the “Prohibition of Employment as Manual Scavengers and their Rehabilitation” bill was introduced to the Indian Parliament.
+The bill is a tougher and more thorough version than the toothless 1993 Act that outlawed Manual Scavenging.

 We as global citizens unanimously support the complete abolition of manual scavenging in India.
-By signing this petition, you agree that this horrific form of slavery must stop!
+By signing this petition, we urge India’s Parliament to enforce this Bill!

 Stay informed about Dalit issues and current events.